peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 </table>

-## What does the Price Variability of each Region look like if we exclude the outliers?
+## What does the price variability of each region look like if we exclude the outliers?